Building a Persimmon community

 So you’re thinking of buying a new build home, or maybe you’ve already taken the exciting step of reserving your plot.
 It’s natural to feel nervous about settling into a new place and to have questions about how the setting will fit around your lifestyle.

-At Persimmon we strive to create communities that feel like home from the very start.
+At Persimmon, we strive to create communities that feel like home from the very start.
 Our developments are created with modern family life in mind, as well as environmental considerations to ensure that they’ll remain great places to live for generations to come.

 Here are just some of the ways a Persimmon development can provide the ideal community for you!